 The Board established the standing Compensation Committee in accordance with our By-Laws.
-The Board has determined that each member of the Compensation Committee qualifies as an "independent" director as defined under the Nasdaq rules, as a "non-employee director" as defined in Rule 16b-3(b)(3) under the Exchange Act and as an "outside director" within the historical meaning of such term for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), as in effect prior to changes made in connection with the December 2017 tax reform.
+The Board has determined that each member of the Compensation Committee qualifies as an "independent" director as defined under the Nasdaq rules and, as a "non-employee director" as defined in Rule 16b-3(b)(3) under the Securities and Exchange Act of 1934, as amended (the "Exchange Act").